arushagarwal/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string
+   - The runs-on string specifies the environment where the GitHub Actions workflow runs.
+Here, it is running on self-hosted runner on local machine
-2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?
+3. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?
+   - Main branch
-3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?
+5. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?
+   - Deploy Branch

 Next, create a new workflow yml file that captures the following continuous integration requirement: